18F/before-you-ship/pages/index.md

 > Problems should be reported by opening an issue on [GitHub](https://github.com/18F/openfec).
 If you would like to escalate the issue, you can reach out to your 18F Product Manager by [texting/calling (555)555-5555/slack DMing/emailing/etc.].
 We may not address issues outside of business hours until the next day.

 * Are your project's details up to date on the [18F Dashboard](https://18f.gsa.gov/dashboard)?
 For now, the best way to do this is to reach out to the #dashboard slack channel. **update coming soon** _The dashboard team recommends you create this at the beginning of your project and update it monthly._
-* Are your APIs up to [18F API Standards](https://github.com/18f/api-standards)? _You can also talk to the API working group (#wg-api) if you have questions._
+* Are your APIs up to [18F's API Standards](https://github.com/18f/api-standards)?
+You can talk to the API working group (#wg-api) if you have questions.
-* Have you installed Google Analytics and [DAP](https://www.digitalgov.gov/services/dap/) on all public-facing web properties?
-[Analytics Standards](https://github.com/18F/analytics-standards) _You can also talk to the analytics working group (#wg-analytics) if you have questions._
+* Have you installed Google Analytics and [DAP](https://www.digitalgov.gov/services/dap/) on everything?
+You can learn more about how to do this in our [Analytics Standards](https://github.com/18F/analytics-standards).
+If you have questions, you can talk to the analytics working group (#wg-analytics).
 * Open Source is much more than just the license we choose.
 Are your GitHub repos (and their descriptions, READMEs, issues, etc.) up to our standards?
-[Open Source Style Guide](https://pages.18f.gov/open-source-guide/index.html).
+[Check the open source style guide](https://pages.18f.gov/open-source-guide/index.html).
+The #content team can help you with documentation.
-* You need to share details about your project and plan a blog post announcement with our outreach and communications front office teams.
+* You need to share details about your project and develop a communications plan with our outreach team (who will also help coordinate with the necessary GSA front office, such as communications and congressional affairs).
 [To do this, complete this communications plan template.](https://docs.google.com/document/d/1xc7H6m7lfesCN-phJGvGSDPmtoinB5sM9KAA8deMNTQ/edit)
 * Make sure you have all the social media metadata and preview images.
-* Let the 18F team know this is happening (or happened) by telling Kara deFrias or Leah Gitter that you'd like to announce something at the next 18F all hands meeting.
+* Share the good news about your launch with everyone at 18F by telling Kara DeFrias or Leah Gitter that you'd like to announce something at the next Tuesday all hands meeting.
 * How'd it go?
-Got anything to add that you wish you had considered?
-Submit a pull request to this list!
-This is a long list, so consider linking to another guide or page.
+Is this list missing anything important?
+[Submit a pull request or open an issue!](https://github.com/18f/before-you-ship) To keep this manageable, consider linking to another guide or page.

 Also consider:
 * Are you addressing user needs?
 How will you validate this a few months after launch?